JudeQuintana/terraform-main/super_router_revamped_demo/README.md

 Important notes:
 - VPC subnet attribute `special` is synonymous with VPC attachment for the Centralized Router TGW.
-- Each VPC configured with centralized egress `central = true` or `private = true`, the private and public subnets (if configured with `special = true`) will have access to VPC in the Centralized Router regional mesh.
+- Each VPC configured with centralized egress `central = true` or `private = true`, the private and public subnets (if configured with `special = true`) will have access to VPC in the Centralized Router (Regional IR).
 - Other VPCs can be added with out having to be configured for centralized egress but it makes sense that it probably should and can easily opt-in.
 - It does not matter which subnet, private or public, has `special = true` set per AZ for VPC with `private = true` but it does matter for `central = true`.
 - Isolated subnets only have access to subnets within the VPC (across AZs) but no access to other VPC AZs in the mesh.